chrisoldnall/chrisoldnall.github.io/_pages/supervision/hui-pheng-teoh.md

 permalink: /supervision/hui-pheng-teoh/
 ---

-# Hui Pheng Teoh, The Usher Institute
-## MSc in Data Science for Health and Social Care
+## MSc in Data Science for Health and Social Care, The Usher Institute
 ## *Supervised with K.Banas*
 ### Identifying and explaining key trends in Scottish accident and emergency attendances and waiting times.
 Accident and emergency (A&E) attendances and waiting times have been the focus of media attention in recent years.
 Prolonged A&E waiting times can have detrimental